Dynatrace/backstage-plugin/README.md

 deeper analysis and root cause investigation in case of a related problem or security vulnerability.

-Kubernetes entities are supported by default.
-This means that the plugin comes with a pre-configured query for Kubernetes deployments and a dedicated component for data representation.
+The plugins support Kubernetes entities by default.
+This means that it comes with a pre-configured query for Kubernetes deployments and a dedicated component for data representation.